Mastermegamind/tactical-3-point-game/.history/GAME_IMPROVEMENTS_20251227051122.md

 # Game Improvements - Two-Session Placement & Victory Modal

-This document outlines the recent improvements made to the Okwe - Tactical Pebble Game.
+This document outlines the recent improvements made to the Tactical Pebble Game.

 ---